FlowMixer: A Depth-Agnostic Neural Architecture for Interpretable Spatiotemporal Forecasting: Experimental Validation

 We demonstrate how FlowMixer's constrained architecture offers a complementary data-driven approach on two canonical test cases: two-dimensional flow past a cylinder at Reynolds number $Re = 150$ and flow around a NACA airfoil at $Re = 1000$ with 15° angle of attack.
 For 2D fluid dynamics prediction, FlowMixer processes the vorticity field $\omega$ directly, with the core transformation applied as:

-where $\omega_{t-n+1:t}$ represents a sequence of $n$ consecutive vorticity snapshots, and $\omega_{t+1:t+h}$ is the predicted sequence for the next $h$ timesteps.
+where $\omega_{t-h+1:t}$ represents a sequence of $h$ consecutive vorticity snapshots, and $\omega_{t+1:t+h}$ is the predicted sequence for the next $h$ timesteps.

 Our simulations capture the full dynamics across computational domains with $400 \times 160$ resolution.
 The cylinder flow is characterized by the von Kármán vortex street with a Strouhal number of approximately 0.2, while the airfoil case introduces asymmetric geometry, flow separation, and higher Reynolds number effects.
-For both cases, we train FlowMixer to process 64 consecutive flow field snapshots and predict the next 64 timesteps $(h=64)$—representing physical time horizons of 6.4 seconds for the cylinder and the airfoil.
-Detailed experimental settings and hyperparameter configurations are provided in Appendix~\ref{app:hyper} and Appendix~\ref{app:2dturb}.
+For both cases, we train FlowMixer to process 64 consecutive flow field snapshots and predict the next 64 timesteps $(h=64)$\textemdash representing physical time horizons of 6.4 seconds for the cylinder and the airfoil.
 Figure \ref{fig:vorticity_predictions} compares the predicted vorticity fields with ground truth.
 For the cylinder case, FlowMixer accurately captures the alternating clockwise (blue) and counterclockwise (red) rotation patterns in the wake.
 In the more challenging airfoil case, the model successfully predicts the complex separation patterns, asymmetric wake structures, and vortex interactions despite the substantially higher Reynolds number.

 Quantitatively, FlowMixer maintains MSE values of approximately 3.3e-3 for the cylinder case and 2e-3 to 8e-3 for the airfoil case, corresponding to approximately 4-5\% relative $l^2$ error.
-These results compare favorably with existing approaches in the literature \cite{raissi2020hidden, wang2020towards, guemes2021coarse}, while using standard stochastic gradient descent with momentum for training rather than specialized optimization procedures (comparisons of optimization strategies are presented in Appendix~\ref{app:SGDvsADAM}).
+These results are competitive with existing approaches in the literature \cite{raissi2020hidden, wang2020towards, guemes2021coarse}, while using standard stochastic gradient descent with momentum for training rather than specialized optimization procedures (comparisons of optimization strategies are presented in Appendix~\ref{app:SGDvsADAM}).